 Caring for Infants and Children of All Ages

 Many babies are diagnosed with hydrocephalus before birth.
 Consultations with the Hydrocephalus Program care team prior to birth optimizes care planning and helps expectant families understand their child’s diagnosis, helping them be more at ease.

 What is Hydrocephalus?

 Hydrocephalus is primarily an excessive accumulation of fluid in the brain.
 This excess of fluid, known as cerebrospinal fluid (CSF), accumulates in the brain, causing the fluid spaces of the brain to enlarge.
-The cause is not well understood but can be congenital or acquired in nature.
+There are many cause of hydrocephalus, which can be congenital or acquired in nature.
 In some children, the cause remains unknown.

 - Communicating hydrocephalus

 - Post-hemorrhagic hydrocephalus

 Causes of Hydrocephalus